 The underlying net is the net of centroids of structural units.
 The edges of the net represent the links between these units.
 The underlying net describes the topology (Francl, 2009) of a particular representation of a crystal structure (Eon, 2016).
 This representation is said to be complete if the underlying net coincides with the initial structure (that is, maps all atoms in the ATOM_SITE block), and partial if not.
 For example, diamond and SiO2 (cristobalite) can be represented by the same underlying net dia.
 For diamond, this net is complete, because all the bonding we would normally associate with the diamond structure are represented by the net.
 But for cristobalite, dia is only a partial net, since it only represents the silicon atoms.
 The oxygen atoms can be considered to be bridges (links) between silicon atoms, but those links are represented just by edges of the dia net.
 In the discussion below, bullet (∙) indicates the category key, typically an integer, and arrow (→) indicates a reference to another category’s key having the same value.

 All topological data in the TOPOL category describe one or several possible (complete or partial) topological representations of the crystal structure given in the form of a periodic net.
 The nodes of this net either coincide with the atoms or correspond to the centers of building units.
 The main two categories, TOPOL_LINK and TOPOL_NODE, describe the underlying net and its connectivity.
 The structure can often consist of several interpenetrating nets, which are not interconnected.
 Each symmetry independent isolated net must be described separately in the TOPOL_NET category (see part 3.2), and labeled by a _topol_net.id identifier.
+This identifier is referenced from TOPOL_NODE.
 The relations between the atoms, which are listed in the ATOM_SITE block, and nodes and links of the underlying net are established in the TOPOL_ATOM category.

 Scheme I shows the overall relationship among TOPOL_NET, TOPOL_LINK, TOPOL_NODE, and TOPOL_ATOM.
 The key category is TOPOL_LINK, with references to TOPOL_NET and TOPOL_NODE.
-TOPOL_ATOM provides coordinates for atoms associated with nodes and links.
-All three categories can reference ATOM_SITE directly, depending upon the complexity of the net.
+TOPOL_ATOM provides references to ATOM_SITE atoms associated with nodes and links.
+Only TOPOL_ATOM references ATOM_SITE directly.

 TOPOL_LINK